rust-lang/book/src/ch04-03-slices.md

 fn first_word(s: &str) -> &str {
 ```

-If we have a string slice, we can pass that as the argument directly.
-If we
+If we have a string slice, we can pass that directly.
+If we have a `String`, we
-have a `String`, we can pass a slice of the entire `String`.
-Defining a
+can pass a slice of the entire `String`.
+Defining a function to take a string
-function to take a string slice argument instead of a reference to a String
+slice instead of a reference to a String makes our API more general and useful
-makes our API more general and useful without losing any functionality:
+without losing any functionality:

 <span class="filename">Filename: src/main.rs</span>